Mizna

-Mizna is a nonprofit arts organization located in St. Paul, Minnesota.
-Founded in 1999, Mizna describes itself as “a critical platform for Arab and Southwest Asian and North African (SWANA) film, literature, and art.”
-Since 1999, Mizna has published a biannual literary journal, Mizna: Prose, Poetry and Art Exploring Arab America.
+Mizna is a nonprofit arts organization in St. Paul, Minnesota.
+Founded in 1999, Mizna describes itself as "a critical platform for Arab and Southwest Asian and North African (SWANA) film, literature, and art."
+Since 1999, Mizna has published a biannual literary journal, Mizna: SWANA Literature + Art.
 Since 2003, Mizna has produced the Twin Cities Arab Film Festival (TCAFF), which became annual in 2013.
-Throughout its history, Mizna has organized and participated in a variety of arts and cultural programming, including visual art exhibitions, community workshops, drumming and Arabic classes, and local festivals such as Northern Sparks.
+Throughout its history, Mizna has organized and participated in a variety of arts and cultural programming, including visual art exhibitions, community workshops, drumming and Arabic classes, and local festivals such as Northern Spark.
 In 2020, Mizna was named Best Nonprofit by City Pages.

 History

 Mizna (مزنه) originated in 1996 as a section in a newsletter for the American Arab Anti-Discrimination Committee (ADC) in Minnesota, where Mizna co-founder Kathy Haddad served as president of the organization's local chapter.
 It initially contained news of interest to Arab Americans, but gradually began to include literary works.
 By 1998, Mizna was incorporated as a literary journal, co-edited by Haddad and Saleh Abudayyeh.
-The first issue of Mizna: Prose, Poetry and Art Exploring Arab America was published in January 1999.
+The first issue of Mizna: SWANA Literature + Art was published in January 1999.

 Since 1999, Mizna has presented SWANA artists across a wide range of practices, including electronic musician Hello Psychaleppo, poets Suheir Hammad and Khaled Mattawa, visual artist Fadlabi, filmmaker Annemarie Jacir, and author Randa Jarrar.
 In 2003 Mizna presented the first Twin Cities Arab American Film Festival (TCAFF).
 The annual festival showcases films by Arab filmmakers from Southwest Asia and North Africa as well as the diaspora.

-In September 2019, Mizna presented their first major visual arts exhibition, History Is Not Here: Art and the Arab Imaginary, featuring the work of 17 SWANA artists who had been presented in Mizna's literary and culture journal, including Monira al-Qadiri, Emily Jacir, Alaa Satir, Fadlabi, and the artist duo Basel Abbas and Ruanne Abou-Rahme.
-Held at the Minnesota Museum of American Art, History Is Not Here was curated by Heba Y. Amin and Maymanah Farhat and Mizna's visual art curator Heba Y. Amin.
+In September 2019, Mizna presented its first major visual arts exhibition, History Is Not Here: Art and the Arab Imaginary, featuring the work of 17 SWANA artists who had appeared in Mizna's literary and culture journal, including Monira al-Qadiri, Emily Jacir, Alaa Satir, Fadlabi, and the artist duo Basel Abbas and Ruanne Abou-Rahme.
+Held at the Minnesota Museum of American Art, History Is Not Here was curated by Heba Y. Amin, Maymanah Farhat, and Mizna's visual art curator, Heba Y. Amin.
 Mizna received support from the Warhol Foundation for this exhibition.

-Mizna: Prose, Poetry and Art Exploring Arab America
+Mizna: SWANA Literature + Art

-The first issue of Mizna: Prose, Poetry and Art Exploring Arab America was published in January 1999.
+The first issue of Mizna: SWANA Literature + Art was published in January 1999.
 A biannual publication, Mizna has published 38 issues over 21 years as of 2021.

 Over the years, more than 400 writers have been published in Mizna.
-Contributors include Suheir Hammad, Mahmoud Darwish, Eileen Myles, Naomi Shihab Nye, Laila Lalami, Hisham Matar, Abdifatah Shafat, Sahar Mustafah, Najla Said, Ismail Khalidi, Matthew Shenoda, Zeyn Joukhadar, Ramla Bile, Hazem Fahmy, Joe Kadi, Khaled Mattawa, Robert Farid Karimi and Omar Sakr.
+Contributors include Suheir Hammad, Mahmoud Darwish, Eileen Myles, Naomi Shihab Nye, Laila Lalami, Hisham Matar, Abdifatah Shafat, Sahar Mustafah, Najla Said, Ismail Khalidi, Matthew Shenoda, Zeyn Joukhadar, Ramla Bile, Hazem Fahmy, Joe Kadi, Khaled Mattawa, Robert Farid Karimi, Zeina Hashem Beck, and Omar Sakr.

-In 2019, Mizna celebrated its 20-year anniversary and published a special issue entitled “Twenty Years” that included many authors who had been published in the first year of publication.
+In 2019, Mizna celebrated its 20-year anniversary and published a special issue titled "Twenty Years" that included many authors who had been published in the first year of publication.

 In 2021, Mizna won the CLMP Firecracker Award for Magazines.